adikamath/llm-finetuning-go-emotions/README.md

-# Finetuning LLMs on the [Go Emotions Dataset](https://huggingface.co/datasets/google-research-datasets/go_emotions)
+# Fine-Tuning OpenAI Models on the GoEmotions Dataset

 ## Overview

 This project focuses on fine-tuning an OpenAI model to perform fine-grained emotion classification using the Go Emotions dataset.
 The goal is to adapt a pre-trained language model to accurately identify and classify emotions in textual data.

+## When to Fine-Tune Models

+*To be completed*

 ## About Go Emotions